Hike at a Glance

 Mirima National Park's appeal transcends geological interest.
 It's a place to appreciate the Kimberley's ancient beauty, its cultural significance, and the resilience of nature.
 Come explore, learn, and be captivated by this remarkable park.

-Looking for hikes and trails in Mirima National Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Mirima National Park?
+Try these trails with a similar difficulty grade.

 Suggest an edit